 Frances' appetite was as good as that of Ada's for she almost finished her whole plate of food.
 I did not cut up her meat for her as I did for Ada.
 She could manage by herself.
 She admitted to be a typist in the past.
 Thank God that she is still an independent person.
 May God continue to bless her for her good health.

 Both Sis.
-Chung and Dn.
-Ho are very appreciative of the prayer sessions and they are brought closer to God.
+Chung and Deacon Ho are very appreciative of the prayer sessions and they are brought closer to God.
 Our prayer is for the common good of mankind, evangelism, repentance, and self-control.

 All glory to the Lord God of mankind.

 A Tribute to Seniors